You love capturing the beauty of everyday moments.

 It is highly recommended that you don’t try to push your client outside their comfort zone.
 Let her be the way he/she is.
 That way, the poses that you will get will be natural and not ‘stiff’.

-Instead of trying to grab their attention and to ask them to pose, talk them out of their apprehensions.
+Instead of trying to grab their attention and ask them to pose, talk them out of their apprehensions.

 Start a conversation.
 Talk about how they met for the first time (if it is a couple photo session), talk about how it felt when they met for the first time.